P-OEM/P-OEM-s-void-setup/README.md

 <details>
 <summary>quick start tips</summary>

-* to use this setup repository efficiently, I recommend first looking at the packages, pick what you want/ need and then look to the specific installations
+* to use this setup repository efficiently, I recommend first looking at the packages, pick what you want/ need and then look to the `Specific too setup README file links`
     * if you're anything like me, and have good vision, but don't know how to use it, then I recommend hitting `ctrl` + `f` and search for the words `xbps`, and when you're done looking at packages, search `specific`
-        * if you're even more like me, and a bit used to windows behaviour, you might want to have a look at the `xfce settings` part before you start with anything else
+        * if you're even more like me, and a bit used to windows behaviour, you might want to have a look at the `xfce settings` part before you move on to the `Specific too setup README file links`
 </details>

 <details>